 Q. Will the program provide feedback for students who have not been accepted?

 A. Due to the large number of applications we receive each year, we cannot accommodate requests for personalized feedback on your application.
 Also, please understand that the decision of the Admissions Board is final, and we cannot advise you on whether or not you should reapply in the future.
 Please contact the Recruiting office for any questions regarding your application.

-The Chapman Graduate School of Business’ Professional MBA Downtown provides the same outstanding faculty and comprehensive foundation in business processes and strategic management as the other outstanding Chapman MBA programs.
+The Chapman Graduate School of Business’ Professional MBA Evening provides the same outstanding faculty and comprehensive foundation in business processes and strategic management as the other outstanding Chapman MBA programs.

 As an MBA student, you’ll be immersed in realistic and stimulating business discussions, projects, and studies that deepen your understanding of the key functional areas of management.
 Our educational approach addresses the personnel, information technology, ethical, regulatory, and competitive issues affecting most firms today.
 You’ll emerge equipped to contribute to your organization’s growth as a strategic thinker and able to assume increased responsibility.

-Starting Fall 2013, students enrolling in the PMBA Downtown program will be required to take prerequisite online courses for the following Quarter 1 classes.
-The Pre-requisite courses are an instrumental part of the program and do not fall outside of student tuition requirements.
+Students enrolling in the PMBA Evening program will be required to take foundation online courses for the following Quarter 1 classes.
+The foundation courses are an instrumental part of the program.
 Online access will be granted once students confirm their admission.

 ACG6026 – Accounting for Managers